CWG Plc

 CWG Plc (formerly Computer Warehouse Group) is a Nigerian pan-African information and communications technology company headquartered in Lagos, Nigeria.
 Founded in 1992, CWG is listed on the Nigerian Exchange and is regarded as one of West Africa's top providers of IT infrastructure, cloud, software, and managed services.

-CWG has played a pioneering role in Nigeria’s digital banking revolution by managing over 4,000 ATMs and providing mission-critical infrastructure for over 15 financial institutions.
-Its services and platforms, including core banking technology and SME solutions, are now deployed across West and East Africa, as well as the UAE.
+CWG has over 4,000 ATMs and infrastructure for over 15 financial institutions.

 History

-Founded in 1992 by visionary entrepreneur Austin Okere, CWG Plc began as a distributor of computer equipment and technical support.
+Founded in 1992 by entrepreneur Austin Okere, CWG Plc began as a distributor of computer equipment and technical support.
 The company expanded into telecommunications in 1994 with the formation of DCC Networks, and, in 1997, acquired Expert Edge Technologies, enhancing its software capacity.

 Regional expansion began in 2003 with CWG Ghana, followed by offices in Uganda (2010) and Cameroon (2012).
 CWG went public on the Nigerian Stock Exchange in 2013, raising ₦14 billion to fuel further expansion.

-A major pivot took place with the launch of “CWG 2.0,” a strategic plan to shift from hardware sales to digital platforms, software, and managed services.
-The innovation hub, FifthLab, was launched in 2022 to accelerate software product development.
+The company began CWG 2.0, a strategic plan to shift from hardware sales to digital platforms, software, and managed services.
+The innovation hub FifthLab was launched in 2022 to accelerate software product development.
 In 2023, CWG opened its UAE office in Dubai and began expanding into Kenya and Rwanda.

-Corporate Governance
+Corporate governance

-CWG is governed by a diverse board, ensuring strategic oversight, transparency, and stakeholder value.
+CWG is governed by a board that ensures strategic oversight, transparency, and stakeholder value.